 Live images of the K7LOL comm center.
 View the ham shack as radio, dipole and Dave operate as one.
 Or maybe just see him picking his nose.

-Eight Years and 10 trillion dollars later, what have we got to show for it?
-President Trump !
-Thanks Ass.
+Eight Years and 10 trillion dollars, what have we got to show for it?
+President Trump!
+Thank you Bath House Barry.
+MAGA

 Take out some terrorists in a first person shooter, play lame word games or hock a mega loogie with the MTV power duo.